SQE1 Scaled Scoring Explained: How Your Exam is Evaluated

 • Scaled Score: This score adjusts the raw score based on the specific exam’s difficulty.

 For example, if two candidates take the SQE1 in different sittings, and one paper is slightly more challenging, the raw score will be adjusted.
 A candidate who correctly answered 90 MCQs out of 180 in a more difficult paper may have their score scaled up to reflect that difficulty.
-Meanwhile, a candidate who scores 120 in an easier paper may have their score scaled down to maintain fairness across sittings.
+Meanwhile, a candidate who scores 120 on an easier paper may have their score scaled down to maintain fairness across sittings.
 This adjustment ensures that no candidate is disadvantaged by the difficulty of their exam.

 Access detailed resources